The Golf House Club, Elie: One of the finest links courses in Fife

 The game has been played across this gently rippling linksland since the 15th century.
 And just like St Andrews, the golf is seemingly inseparable from the community itself.

-1875 saw the founding of the Golf Club House, Elie, with the building work completed just a couple of years later.
+1875 saw the founding of The Golf Club House, Elie, with the building work completed just a couple of years later.

-What makes Elie Golf House Club special?
+What makes The Golf House Club, Elie special?

 It’s not a championship course, but the way in which the course is laid out with its stunning backdrops makes up for that.